swimmingly/swimmingly.github.io/_pages/other/overview.md

 In a distributed state, we have a common idea about how to use force, not centralized control of it.
 Virtually everyone holds everyone accountable.
 Virtually everyone is vigilant and available to keep the peace.

 In a distributed state, everyone a criminal sees is a legal expert, warrior, and judge.
 Every property line is a guarded border.
 Every building is a castle.
-Every worked-upon thing is owned, requiring someone's permission to touch it.
+Every worked-upon thing is owned, requiring someone's permission to touch it.[^3]

-That which no one has "mixed his efforts with"[^3] is unowned and available for the taking, especially land.
+That which no one has "mixed his efforts with"[^4] is unowned and available for the taking, especially land.
 The fraud of the Enclosure Laws, which led to collective ownership of unused land, is finished, along with the nation states it enabled.

 All penalties for crime are monetary, paid to injured parties and adjudicators.
 Dangerous criminals are confined non-punitively.
 They work to cover their costs and have opportunities to rehabilitate and retrain.[^2]